 There are two steps when your goods come into the country.

 There’s handling by the airline/container line.
 Then there’s the review by customs.
 Both of these steps affect the time before your cargo becomes available for a forwarder to collect.
+You can learn all you need to know about this process in our Port to Warehouse Process Blog.

 Notice how your documents might say an ETA (Estimated Time of Arrival) date and time?
 That’s ETA to the point of destination.
 The destination is the airport or port of arrival, not your warehouse door.